 The University Police pledges to do all it can to provide quality service and perform its mission using the COPS philosophy.
 With the help and support of the campus community, our campus can become the SAFEST it has ever been.
 The University Police are located in UP 101.
 The emergency line is 909-537-5999, and the non-emergency line is 909-537-7777.
-The University Police also offer a Campus Escort Service.
+The University Police also offers a Campus Escort Service.
 If you need a campus escort, please call 909-537-5165.

-The Veterans Success Center offers dynamic programs that are comprehensive in scope and sensitive to the unique needs of service members to include: science, technology, engineering, and mathematics (STEM) tutoring; SALUTE Veterans National Honor Society; veterans' graduation celebration; complementary printing; free test taking materials; advocacy and referral; new student veterans' orientation; a monthly seminar series; weekly mental health support group; refrigerator and microwave; complimentary arts and crafts; and a military veterans writers group.
-Contact by phone at 909-537-5195 or e-mail vsc@csusb.edu.
+The Veterans Success Center offers dynamic programs that are comprehensive in scope and sensitive to the unique needs of service members to include: science, technology, engineering, and mathematics (STEM) tutoring; SALUTE Veterans National Honor Society; veterans' graduation celebration; complimentary printing; free test taking materials; advocacy and referral; new student veterans' orientation; a monthly seminar series; weekly mental health support group; refrigerator and microwave; complimentary arts